 Frequently Asked Questions (FAQS)

 Q: Are there any things that a wedding guest shouldn’t say?

-A: The only things I would like to hear are, “I couldn’t have asked for a better man” or “I’m so glad you found him.”
+A: I would only like to hear, “I couldn’t have asked for a better man” or “I’m so glad you found him.”

 Q: What can make a wedding speech special?

 A: If it makes the couple smile, it is unique.

 Q: How can you make a wedding speech enjoyable?

 A: Talk about what you see them doing together.
 Make it fun and lighthearted.

 A: No, but you should be able to make one up.